-Following the application deadlines and once the application materials are complete, applicants will be contacted to participate in an interview with SYC faculty.
+Once the application materials are complete, applicants will be contacted to participate in a group interview with SYC faculty.

 Program Costs

 The tuition for the SYC program is set at the University level.
 Current rates for tuition and fees can be found through the Bursar's Office.
 Students may also be eligible for federal financial aid.
 All inquiries about financial aid, including applications and deadlines should be directed to the Financial Aid Office.